valentynkt/BackendGarden/content/Ideas and knowledge on their own are not useful.md

 ---
-tags: [evergreen]
+tags:
+  - evergreen
-aliases: [Connecting ideas together]
+aliases:
+  - Connecting ideas together
 plantedAt: 2022-09-20
-lastTendedAt: 2022-09-21
 ---

-# Ideas and knowledge on their own are not useful

 The value in ideas and knowledge come from understanding how they fit together.

 [[Ideas are Fragile|Ideas start out as fragile]] and fleeting.
 They need to be nurtured and connected to other ideas to truly thrive.